 To cap it The Sunday Times editorial, 25th April 2021, made it clear we hate it when our stars don’t give exclusive interviews:

-The main thrust of his article would be an attempt to get Morrissey to talk about the punk-gay-disco scene they’d both been part of and to get him to come out as gay.
+The main thrust of his article is an attempt to get Morrissey to talk about the punk-gay-disco scene they’d both been part of and to get him to come out as gay.

-But the question he put to Morrissey was ‘so is the music of The Smiths and their ilk racist, as Green claims?’
+It’s not clear if he explained the theory to Morrissey, in the article he asks: ‘so, is the music of The Smiths and their ilk racist, as Green claims?’
 (Green Gartside was the lead singer of Scritti Politti.)

 “Reggae, for example, is to me the most racist music in the entire world.
 It’s an absolute total glorification of black supremacy… There is a line when defence of one’s race becomes an attack on another race and, because of black history and oppression, we realise quite clearly that there has to be a very strong defence.
 But I think it becomes very extreme sometimes.
 But, ultimately, I don’t have very cast iron opinions on black music other than black modern music which I detest.
 I detest Stevie Wonder.
 I think Diana Ross is awful.
 I hate all those records in the Top 40 – Janet Jackson, Whitney Houston.
 I think they’re vile in the extreme.
 In essence this music doesn’t say anything whatsoever.”

-In 1978 the NME journalists Julie Burchill and Tony Parsons, in their book The Boy Looked At Johnny, had said about Reggae:
+In 1978 the NME journalists Julie Burchill and Tony Parsons, in their book The Boy Looked At Johnny, wrote:

-Frank countered with, black music is more subtle because it works on the body via the dancefloor, Moz wasn’t convinced.
+Frank countered that Black music is more subtle because it works on the body via the dancefloor.
+Morrissey was unconvinced.

 “I don’t think there’s any time anymore to be subtle about anything, you have to get straight to the point.
 Obviously to get on Top Of The Pops these days, one has to be, by law, black.
 I think something political has occurred among Michael Hurl and his friends and there has been a hefty pushing of all these black artists and all this discofied nonsense into the Top 40.
 I think, as a result, that very aware younger groups that speak for now are being gagged.”

-The ‘by law’ was a joke /hyperbole.
+‘By law’ is a joke.
 He’d previously used it about himself.